7 Questions to Ask Before Hiring a Sheet Metal Fabricator

 2. What Equipment Do They Use?

-In any metal fabrication company, one factor you can’t overlook is their equipment.
-In fact, a sheet metal fabricator is only as good as its equipment and staff.
-So please ask to see the company’s equipment or at least some information about their equipment.
+A sheet metal fabricator is only as good as its equipment and staff.
+So ask to see the company’s equipment on a tour, or at least request information and specifications about their machines.

 A company with state-of-the-art equipment is more likely to meet your requirements.
-Among the equipment you should look for include new punch presses and lasers, good press brakes that can accommodate your parts, graining equipment to put nice finish on the parts and hardware insertion machines, to name a few.
+You should look for new punch presses and lasers, good press brakes that can accommodate your parts, graining equipment that can put a nice finish on the parts, and hardware insertion machines, to name a few.

-3. How Versed Are They With Metal Fabrication Techniques?
+3. How Versed Are They With Custom Metal Fabrication Techniques?

 Equipment aside, the right sheet metal fabricator should also be well-acquainted with industry-specific metal fabrication techniques.
-Some companies approach metal fabrication as a refined art and not just a regular process.
-If you can find such a company, then you’ve hit the jackpot.
+Some companies approach metal fabrication as a refined art—if you can find such a company, then you’ve hit the jackpot.

-If your parts require welding then you want a company that offers both MIG (metal inert gas) and TIG (tungsten inert gas) welding.
-Compare the capabilities between a couple companies before choosing one.
+If your parts require precision welding services then you want a company that offers both MIG (metal inert gas) and TIG (tungsten inert gas) welding.
+Robotic welding services can also be ideal for certain types of projects.
+Compare the capabilities of several potential partners before choosing one.

-It’s not enough for a company to only have the latest fabrication equipment and machinery.
-The company also needs capable staff that know how to operate the machines and equipment.
+It’s not enough for a shop to have the latest precision fabrication equipment and machinery.
+They also need a capable and engaged team to get the most value out of their machines and equipment.

 As such, it’s important to ask how the company hires its talent.
 Ask for a brief explanation of the company’s hiring policies.
 This should give you a picture of the company’s labor situation and whether they’re a good fit for the project.